ajread4/thm_writeups_publish/Overpass3.md

 # Privilege Escalation

 I know that james is another user on the machine.
 So, I did the same steps with james as a did with paradox, setting up a ssh key on my attack box with ```ssh-keygen -f james```, adding it to authorized keys and authenticating with the private key.
-However, this time I used my mounted NFS to upload the ssh key.
-Therefore, authorized keys was located at ```/mnt/.ssh/authorized_keys``` on my local machine, which is really the home directory of the remote user.
+However, this time I used my mounted NFS to upload the james private key and update to authorized keys.
+Therefore, authorized keys was located at ```/mnt/.ssh/authorized_keys``` on my local machine and the same goes for the private keys found at ```/mnt/.ssh/id_rsa```.

-After those steps were complete, I was able to ssh into the box.
+After those steps were complete, I was able to ssh into the box from my attack machine.
 ```
 ssh -i james james@10.10.252.23
 ```
-I copied ```/bin/bash``` on the target machine to the current working directory on the target machine so that I can access it via NFS.
+With my mounted connection to the victim, I copied the version ```/bin/bash``` on the victim/target machine to the current working directory on the victim/target machine.
+This gives me the ability to edit the permissions of bash.
 ```
 cp /bin/bash .
 ```